reyronald/blogging/2025.02.21 - Dealing with open database transactions in Prisma/Dealing with open database transactions in Prisma.md

 ---
 title: Dealing with open database transactions in Prisma
 author: Ronald Rey
+username: @reyronald
 date: 2025-02-22
-tags: [Prisma, Database, Transactions]
+tags: [Prisma, Drizzle, ORM, Database, Transactions]
 category: Databases
-summary: This post discusses how to handle open database transactions in Prisma.
+summary: This post discusses challenges faced when dealing with open database transactions in Prisma and the solution implemented using AsyncLocalStorage and proxies.
 ---

 # Dealing with open database transactions in Prisma

 There’s an issue that has been affecting one of the applications I maintain: runtime errors due to timed-out database transactions.
 The specific constraints that I was dealing with and the way I ended up resolving the issue were a bit interesting, so I felt like writing about it.

-For context, this happened in a Node.js v22 application that uses Prisma v6 as its ORM against a MySQL database.
+For context, this happened in a Node.js v22 application maintained by three fast-paced engineering teams, with a total of over a dozen contributors.
+We use Prisma v6 as our ORM against a MySQL database.
+However, everything I mention here is also applicable to Drizzle, another ORM for JavaScript and TypeScript applications.

 ## The error